dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 - **Checking the License**: Ensures that if you are using an eBPF helper function that’s licensed under GPL, your program also has a GPL-compatible license.
 - **Checking Memory Access**: Ensures the program only reads and writes to memory it is allowed to access.
 - **Checking Pointers Before Dereferencing Them**: Ensures pointers in code are safe and not null or out of bounds before use.
-- **Accessing Context**: Ensures that the program accesses only the fields in the context structure it is allowed to.
+- **Accessing Context**: Ensures that the program accesses only the fields in the input context structure it is allowed to.
 - **Running to Completion**: Ensures the program will eventually finish instead of running forever.
 - **Loops**: Ensures that loops are bounded and cannot cause infinite execution.
 - **Checking the Return Code**: Ensures the program returns a valid value for its type of hook.